Timber Bush: History

 The central pair of warehouses appear as a single designed frontage, but other than the frontage are of completely different forms (quickly seen from the other side or in an aerial view).
 The odd 300mm gap between the westmost unit and the next building is explained by the need to maintain daylight to the inner building (bonds could not have open flames for lighting so before electricity had to be fully daylit).
 The windows line up between the two buildings and residents from one can reach into the other if the windows are open.

 Present day

-Timber Bush is now an enclave behind the busy traffic of Bernard Street, and home to modern flats, marketing firms and small media companies.
+Timber Bush is now an enclave behind the busy traffic of Bernard Street, and home to modern flats, marketing firms, small media companies and a letting agent.